virgiltataru/aagrader/README.md

 - Assignment
 - Enrolment - contains information about who is enrolled and in which course
 - submissions - contains information about the submissions done by each student.

+mongodb is used instead of sqlite
+Matthew will work on the front-end this weekend
+API is ready